maoxiaowang/queryset_cmd/README.md

 - Django 2.0 +

 ## Install
-1. Put app "queryset_cmd" to root of your project.
+1. Put the app "queryset_cmd" directory into root of your project.
-2. Add "queryset_cmd.apps.QuerysetCmd" to your settings.py.
+2. Add "queryset_cmd.apps.QuerysetCmd" to INSTALLED_APPS of settings.py.

 ## Usage
 ```shell